NVlabs/MaskLLM/docs/preprocess_c4.md

 ### Requirements

 We use [``pytorch:24.01-py3``](https://docs.nvidia.com/deeplearning/frameworks/pytorch-release-notes/rel-24-01.html) as the base image.
 Please make sure you have installed docker.
+More details can be found in [NVIDIA/Megatron-LM](https://github.com/NVIDIA/Megatron-LM?tab=readme-ov-file#data-preprocessing).

 Install additional packages:
 ```bash